mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Still, the stuff in TinyPilot's office was a business asset, so the buyer and I felt like we had to define in the asset purchase agreement what should happen to it.
 We spent several hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
 The buyer and I probably spent $2k on lawyer hours trying to work out how to handle $1k worth of stuff that neither of us wanted.

 If I were to do this again, I'd propose to the buyer a "small stuff agreement."
-This would sit outside of the official legal documents and maybe have some header at the top saying "Nothing in here is a real legal agreement."
+This would sit outside of the official legal documents and maybe have some header at the top saying, "Nothing in here is a real legal agreement."
 And that's where we could define things where we need to decide _something_, but the stakes are so small that if one side breaches the agreement, it wouldn't matter.

 ### Announce the sale to my team later